marcuslimdw/marcuslimdw.github.io/_posts/2019-04-02-the-birth-of-toyml.md

 Given the complexity of SVMs and neural networks, this might be too ambitious...or it might not.
 If I don't try, I won't know.

 On another note, I've been at Eureka for 4 months now.
 Working in a team definitely has developed my skills of software engineering, and I have learnt to solve problems I didn't even know could crop up back then.
-I'm learning Scala for real now, since I have to actually write it.
-It's really different from Python; I'm not sure how I feel about the *language*, but one thing is for sure.

-I love the challenge.
+I'm actively writing and learning Scala now, since I have to use it in a practical context.
+It's really different from Python; I'm not sure how I feel about the *language*, but one thing is for sure; I love the challenge.